Alden Page

 return await self.client.get(url)

-Meanwhile, the crawl monitor process is filling up each bucket every second.
+Meanwhile, the crawl monitor process is filling up each bucket once per second.

 For instance, imagine that each worker is able to handle 5000 simultaneous crawling tasks, and every one of those tasks is tied to a tiny website with a very low rate limit.
 That means that our entire worker, which is capable of handling hundreds of crawl and analysis jobs per second, is stuck making one request per second until some faster tasks appear in the queue.